 The FSA want to encourage butchers to put simple measures in place to ensure the food they provide is safe, thereby protecting consumers and their businesses.
 The butchers featured in the DVD show how they have done it, and demonstrate that it’s not as complicated as you might think.’

-The video can be viewed online at the link below and or you can order a copy by calling the Food Standards Agency Publications on 0845 606 0667 or email email@example.com.
+The video can be viewed online and or you can order a copy by calling the Food Standards Agency Publications on 0845 606 0667 or email email@example.com.